idlip/idlip.github.io/content/about/index.md

 > you have to prepare for the worst, to give out your best

-Currently, an Post Graduate Student in Bio-informatics.
+Currently, an Developer in [FOSS United](https://fossunited.org/team).

 You can also find me at: